 The groups reputation whilst conducting its tax affairs is of paramount importance.

 Iceland has a small tax team, with the Tax and Treasury Manager reporting to the Group Financial Controller, who reports to the Chief Financial Officer, who reports to the Chief Executive Officer (The CEO is the appointed Senior Accounting Officer “SAO”).

 There is a framework of processes and controls for all taxes and all jurisdictions which is reviewed frequently.
-Regular update meetings are held between the Head of Tax & Treasury, Finance Director and the Group Managing Director, who is a member of the Board of Directors, any tax issues can be raised to the Board where appropriate.
+Regular update meetings are held between the Tax & Treasury Manager and the CFO, who is a member of the Board of Directors, any tax issues can be raised to the Board where appropriate.

 Attitude of the group towards tax planning and risk